This post may contain affiliate sales links. Please see our full disclosure policy for details.

 How to make an Easy Halloween Bundt Cake

-- Begin by microwaving the frosting until pourable and drizzling over the cake {you won’t use all of the frosting}.
+- Begin by placing your cooled brownie bundt cake onto a serving plate.
+Then microwave the frosting until pourable and drizzling over the cake {you won’t use all of the frosting}.
 Cut the Krispie Treats and place them into the center of the cake to fit.

-- Use some of the remaining frosting to cover the Krispie treats and any other areas you might want more frosting.
+- Use some of the remaining frosting to cover the Krispie treats and any other areas you might want more frosting for the first layer.

 - Add the crushed Oreo crumbs to the middle of the cake {on top of the frosting covered Krispie treats}.

-- Add the ghost peeps that you have put on skewers into the middle of the cake, making sure they are secure in the Krispie treats.
-Add candy pumpkins on top and around the edge of the cake.
+- Add the ghost peeps that you have put on skewers {or inserted toothpick} into the middle of the cake, making sure they are secure in the Krispie treats.
+Add candy pumpkins on top of the cake and around the edge of the cake.

-- Cut the Rice Krispie Treats down so that they fit into the middle of the bundt cake.
-Don’t try to stuff them in there or the middle of the cake could tear.
+- Cut the Rice Krispie Treats down so that they fit into the middle of this festive Halloween bundt cake.
+Adding them whole could make the middle of the cake tear.

 - Make sure to microwave the frosting for only 15 second increments.
 If you microwave it too much it will become like water and not become a glaze like you want it to be.